ErikFontanel/portfolio/content/about/index.md

 As a front-end developer I am specialised in creating a responsive and performant experience using HTML, SCSS and Javascript.
 I'm specialised in CSS, in particular the architecture of css in design systems, browser quirks and performance.

 In the past I have founded [Fontanel](/work/fontanel).
 Launched in 2006, Fontanel started as a small blog and grew out to become one of the most popular platforms to discover talent, events and jobs in Dutch creative culture.

-In my free time I like to tinker with my 3D Printer (Creality Ender 3), Arduino's and electronics and [Fusion 360](https://www.autodesk.com/products/fusion-360/overview).